life and works

 Book of Pieces for Harpsichord.

-leaves Paris around 1708, and moves a lot : Dijon, Clermont,
+leaved Paris around 1708, and moved a lot : Dijon, Clermont,

 Marin Marais, Alcyone.